-I am currently an Academy of Finland Postdoctoral fellow in Prof. Johanna Mappes’s group at the University of Jyväskylä, Finland.
-Our research here mainly uses a multidisciplinary approach to study the selective forces maintaining colour polymorphism in the aposematic wood tiger moth Arctia plantaginis.
-My own specific research focuses on how interactions, such as a trade-off between natural and sexual selection, may drive diversity in systems under positive frequency dependent selection.
+I was an Academy of Finland Postdoctoral fellow in Prof. Johanna Mappes’s group at the University of Jyväskylä.
+My research uses a multidisciplinary approach to study the selective forces maintaining colour polymorphism in the aposematic wood tiger moth Arctia plantaginis.
+Specifically, I focus on how trade-offs between natural and sexual selection may drive diversity in systems under positive frequency-dependent selection.